Essential Magnetohydrodynamics for Astrophysics: Waves

 \section{Waves}

 A compressible magnetic fluid supports three types of waves.
-Only one of these is comparable to the sound wave familiar from ordinary hydrodynamics.
+Only one of these resembles the sound wave familiar from ordinary hydrodynamics.
 It takes some time to develop a feel for the other two.
-The basic properties of the waves modes of a uniform magnetic fluid also turn up in other MHD problems, such as the various instabilities.
+The basic properties of the wave modes of a uniform magnetic fluid also turn up in other MHD problems, such as the various instabilities.
 Familiarity with these properties is important for the physical understanding of time-dependent problems in general.

 The most important properties of the waves are found by considering first the simplest case, a homogeneous magnetic field $\bf B$ in a uniform fluid initially at rest (${\bf v}=0$).
 The magnetic field vector defines a preferred direction, but the two directions perpendicular to $\bf B$ are equivalent, so the wave problem is effectively two-dimensional.
-In Cartesian coordinates ($x,y,z$), take the initial magnetic field (also called `background' magnetic field) ${\bf B}$ along the $z$-axis, \beq {\bf B}=B\,{\bf\hat z} \eeq where $B$ is a constant.
+In Cartesian coordinates ($x,y,z$), take the initial magnetic field ${\bf B}$ (also called `background' magnetic field) along the $z$-axis, \beq {\bf B}=B\,{\bf\hat z}, \eeq where $B$ is a (positive) constant.
 Then the $x$ and $y$ coordinates are equivalent, and one of them, say $y$, can be ignored by restricting attention to perturbations $\delta q$ that are independent of $y$: \beq \pa_y \delta q=0. \eeq